Navigating Challenges in Energy Infrastructure: Insights from Constructor Magazine

 Three Forces Owners Cannot Afford to Ignore in 2026

 The construction industry will always carry risk.
-The differentiator is not who faces it.
-It is who builds the organizational capability to manage it consistently.
+The differentiator is not who faces it; it is who builds the organizational capability to manage it consistently.

-If you are leading a utility, cooperative, or public agency capital program and the conditions described in this article sound familiar, we would welcome a conversation about where your governance structure stands and what options exist to strengthen it.
-By Sirous Thampi, Founding Partner, THAMPICO LLC
+If you are leading a utility, cooperative, or public agency capital program and the conditions described in this article resonate with you, we welcome a conversation about your governance structure and options for strengthening it.

 Comments